Kristina01111000/4Einstitute/README.md

 - ask about email

-- He wants a new page for each project, he will write something and send it to me
+- He wants a new page for each project, he will write something and send it to me- > not focusing on that right now

+- look at more images for the site, some that look more professional